APPLICATION DEADLINE: The next application deadline to apply is March 15, 2014 for a residency in 2015.

 SCIENTIFIC DELIRIUM MADNESS: Session 3, June 30- July 29 * Scientific Delirium Madness*, a special initiative of Djerassi Program in collaboration with LEONARDO/ISAST.
 Djerassi will host 6 scientists and 6 creative artists whose work explores the continuum of art and science for a special 30 day residency.

-If your work is informed or grounded by biology, physics, mathematics, geology, chemistry, agriculture or environmental science, please INCLUDE Session 3 among your prioritized session choices.
+For the disciplines of visual arts, media arts, literature, music composition, and choreography, if your work is informed or grounded by biology, physics, mathematics, geology, chemistry, agriculture or environmental science, please INCLUDE Session 3 among your prioritized session choices.
 Residents during this session are expected to participate in the Annual Open House AND may be asked to share their experience in an academic-style conference.
 IF YOUR WORK IS NOT TIED TO SCIENCE, PLEASE DO NOT SELECT SESSION 3.

 COLLABORATIONS: Artists who plan to collaborate during the residency must submit individual applications.
 Work space needs should be clearly specified (i.e. whether or not separate studios are required).
 Also indicate if you are interested in attending as an individual artist.